-It is also very important to note that while the shareholders in Dollar Thrifty voted down the Hertz deal (the so-called "bird in the hand") without a committed deal from Avis Budget, and two such offers were essentially voted down in Dynegy (both the Blackstone merger agreement and Icahn tender offer) without another deal to fall back on, such results are quite unusual given the risks to shareholders of being left without any deal at all.
-When one looks at the current situation and stock price the shareholders face in Dynegy, one can see the risks of such a "go-naked" turndown.
+It is also very important to note that while the shareholders in Dollar Thrifty voted down the Hertz deal (the so-called "bird in the hand") without a committed deal from Avis Budget, two such offers were essentially voted down in Dynegy (both the Blackstone merger agreement and Icahn tender offer) without another deal to fall back on, and recently U.K. target Goals Soccer shareholders voted against a recommended offer by Ontario Teachers' Pension Plan without a formal offer (or an indication of one) from Patron (another potential suitor who urged shareholders to reserve action but exited the process prior to the shareholder vote) or any other potential acquirers, such results are quite unusual given the risks to shareholders of being left without any deal at all.
+When one looks at the end result for the Dynegy shareholders, one can see the risks of such a "go-naked" turndown (although, on the other hand, in hindsight things turned out pretty well for the Dollar Thrifty shareholders).
 A variation of this situation is the mutual decision by the boards (as opposed to the shareholders) in a "merger of equals" transaction to abandon the deal before a shareholder vote, in the face of a clear mandate against the deal - even without a new deal to take its place.
 Remember, from the perspective of the board, a "merger of equals" generally does not represent a formal legal decision to sell control of the company and better lends itself to an attempt to potentially re-establish the pre-MOE status quo (or at least suggest the possibility of that occurring).
 That latter situation happened at least three times in 2011, in the Lundin/Inmet and TMX/LSE situations in Canada (described above) and in the Transatlantic/Allied World announced MOE, when lack of support by Transatlantic shareholders in light of bids by both Validus and a Berkshire Hathaway affiliate resulted in the termination by the respective boards of Transatlantic's merger agreement with Allied World, leaving Transatlantic, for a time, without a signed agreement.

-After evaluating a number of potential partners, including Validus, Transatlantic announced on June 12, 2011 that it had entered into a "merger of equals" with Allied World for

-0.88 Allied World shares (or \$51.10 at the time of announcement) per share of Transatlantic with closing anticipated by the end of the year.
+After evaluating a number of potential partners, including Validus, Transatlantic announced on June 12, 2011 that it had entered into a "merger of equals" with Allied World for 0.88 Allied World shares (or \$51.10 at the time of announcement) per share of Transatlantic with closing anticipated by the end of the year.
 The merger agreement essentially required that any potential suitor had to enter into a confidentiality agreement with a two-year standstill for Transatlantic to share information with the bidder.
 In the event Transatlantic shareholders failed to approve the deal at the shareholder meeting, or any adjournment or postponement thereof, Transatlantic would pay Allied World a break-up fee of \$35 million, plus expense reimbursement up to \$35 million.
 In addition, if within a year from any such termination Transatlantic entered into a definitive agreement in respect of a competing transaction, recommended or submitted a competing transaction to its stockholders, or consummated any such transaction, Transatlantic would owe an additional termination fee of \$115 million (minus any termination fees previously paid).